greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 It's technically very complete, but for new users, it has a lot of rough edges.

 And so, it's not much effort to polish that up.
 So, similar to Inkscape, we did the key bindings system, so that all of the hotkeys are defined in one simple text file.
-The most recent workshop I ran was at a design school in Sweden called (((Hypo))) Island, and obviously most of the students there had swedish keyboards, and so the US keyboard of the FontForge native package wasn't working for them.
+The most recent workshop I ran was at a design school in Sweden called Hyper Island, and obviously most of the students there had swedish keyboards, and so the US keyboard of the FontForge native package wasn't working for them.
 And so, it was very easy to take minutes, and step the class through shutting down FontForge, opening the MacOSX application bundle, navigating to the text file where the hotkeys are defined, and editing the hotkeys.

 ## realtime collaboration mode